Road Rash (1991 video game): Reception

 The Genesis version of Road Rash was met with critical acclaim.
 KITS disc jockey Big Rick Stuart, writing for GamePro, gave the game a perfect score and called it "an instantly addictive motorcycle 16-bit game with a somewhat sick twist thrown in".
 MegaTech magazine said: "Lots of races, lots of bikes, and plenty of thrills 'n' spills make this the best racer on the Megadrive!"
 Paul Glancey and Tim Boone of Computer and Video Games respectively described the game as a "beat 'em up on motorbikes" and "Super Hang-On with fists and clubs thrown in"; both reviewers noted that the graphics were convincing in their creation of the illusion of speed in spite of the fairly simple visuals, and Glancey added that the aggressive nature of the gameplay "broadens the enjoyment you get from Road Rash a great deal and makes you wonder why no-one thought of it before".
 Mark Bruton of Mega Zone said that the game's "vividly realistic" settings were complemented by the "excellently detailed" graphics and multi-level parallax scrolling, and was amused by the biker vocalizations, which were "very funny in a sick way".
 Richard Leadbetter and Julian Rignall of Mean Machines both praised the convincing three-dimensional effect of the graphics, with Leadbetter additionally commending the "brilliant" sound effects and Hubbard's "great" music.
 Road Rash was the 9th best-selling Genesis title in the United Kingdom in February 1992.
 In the United States, Road Rash was the third highest-renting Genesis title at Blockbuster Video in April 1992, and the ninth highest-renting in the following month.
 At the time of its release, Road Rash became EA's most profitable title.
-Mega placed the game at #8 on their Top Mega Drive Games of All Time.
+Mega placed the game at No. 8 on their Top Mega Drive Games of All Time.
 Game Informer ranked it as the 88th best game ever made in their 100th issue in 2001.
 The staff praised its more violent take on motorcycle video games.
-In 1996, GamesMaster rated the Mega Drive version 90th on their "Top 100 Games of All Time."
+In 1996, GamesMaster rated the Mega Drive version 90th on their "Top 100 Games of All Time".